-🏨 has short staysFine for a workation, but significant turnover works against coliving principles for a cohesive community; a longer minimum stay supports better interactions.
-What is coliving? ⌨️ non-ergonomic workspaceEither or both proper desks and chairs missing, though a workspace is separated allowing focus. 💁 has host / managerOften on site to give suggestions and take questions, but do not actively facilitate community.
+🏨 has short staysFine for a workation, but guest turnover works against coliving principles, reducing community cohesion.
+What is coliving?⌨️ non-ergonomic workspaceEither or both proper desks and chairs missing, though a workspace is separated allowing focus.💁 has host / managerOften on site to give suggestions and take questions, but do not actively facilitate community.

 It's a very nice and beautiful place to work remotely with nice coffee and food (they changed location, so don't go to the old one ;)), but.....
 Me and my friend are not going there anymore as it is too expensive to work.
 They charge a minimum of 15 dirham an hour and above that you have to order drinks and/or food.
 For Moroccan standards that's quite expensive.
 I am traveling and (remote) working all over the world and in my opinion the best way is OR charging guests an hourly/half day/daily rate OR let them work free of charge when they spend a minimum amount of money on food and drinks.
 I really hope this place will get more guests, bc now it just doesn't work.